-4. Schedule showings for homes you like the most
+4. Search for homes and schedule showings with your agent on the homes you like the most

 5. Make an offer when you find "the one" and negotiate until agreeable